 - Some servers can be slow and unreliable

-- Second, there’s a 30-day money-back guarantee.
-Even if you do get charged by mistake, you’ll easily be able to cancel the service and get 100% of your money back anytime you want.
+It might seem a bit scary to pay for 3 years of service, but fret not, you’ll easily be able to cancel the service and get 100% of your money back anytime you want.
 Some people do just this when they only need a VPN for a limited time, like traveling to a censorship-heavy country for work or vacation.

 Why does NordVPN need my card information?